alialib/alia/docs/interactive-hello.md

 examples, it's hooked up to asm-dom.
 For clarity, anything specific to the asm-dom wrapper is prefixed with the `dom::` namespace.

-If you're familiar with reactive programming, it will be obvious, but the key takeaway from this example is that when using alia, application code is developed as **functions that operate on application state and declare the presence of objects in the presentation of the application**.
+If you're familiar with declarative UI programming, it will be obvious, but the key takeaway from this example is that when using alia, application code is developed as **functions that operate on application state and declare the presence of objects in the presentation of the application**.
 In this case, our application presents a web UI, so our function declares what elements are in